 My friend, the famed horror novelist (and screenwriter) Craig Spector once shared some advice about getting movie work that I have been rolling around in my mind ever since.
 I had just moved to New York City and I was sleeping on an inflatable air mattress in the corner of some guy’s kitchen.
 I had no idea what I was doing.

-At the time, Craig was one of the few people I knew who was actually making a living with his creative work.
-And one day I asked him what I needed to do in order to get movie work and become successful.
+At the time Craig was one of the few people I knew who was actually making a living with his creative work.
+And one day I asked him what I needed to do in order to become successful.
 Never one to sugarcoat advice, he simply said:

 “Work more.
 Do more.
 The work is reality.
 Nothing trumps reality.”

-Speaking from my experience in Los Angeles, I have met countless people who have a gazillion great movie ideas.
+It doesn’t matter how talented you are.
+Speaking from experience, I have met countless talented people in Los Angeles who have a notebooks filled with great movie ideas.
 But they are searching for someone else to do the work.
-And the paradox is this – people won’t help you unless you do the work.
+And the paradox is, people won’t help you unless you do the work.